The town and to the south, down-valley, is in Uvalde County,

 than whether or not I can prove it to a naysayer that wants to question it,

-that didn't spend a decade here making tens of thousands of butterfly ID's.
+that didn't spend two decades here making tens of thousands of butterfly ID's.

 Identifiable photo or voucher was obtained of 126 of the 137 species